aaaaargZombies/eloquent-javascript-solutions/learnMore.md

 ### Problem

 - I don't really understand the `class y extends x` and the `super` keyword.
 In the react tutorial it seems to cause some issues with `this`.
-- If I don't use super, don't use a constructor and use arrow functions I don't seem to nee to bind this.
+- If I don't use super, don't use a constructor and use arrow functions I don't seem to need to bind this.
 Why?